On Errors in Golang

 As described in the first paragraph, the convention is to return an error if the function can return an error.
 Since it is

-a good practice to check every error go code has a lot of if err != nil
+a good practice to check every error go code has a lot of if err != nil statements.
+There are a lot of people out there

 hating that pattern.
 I got used to it.
 Now it shapes my way of thinking.
 Before doing anything with the return value of